Outcomes

 The lift table provides an alternate view of the lift curve, in which each decile of scorers is given its own row.
 Each row includes:

-• The probability threshold, which can be used to customize deployment filtering in a pipeline.
+- The probability threshold, which can be used to customize deployment filtering in a pipeline.
+Once you determine the deciles you want to include in your deployment, create a deployment, choose outcome probability as a filter type, and enter the threshold.

 The ROC curve measures how well a model is performing.
 A well-performing will curve toward the Y-axis of true positive rate (TPR) before leveling out at 100%, as the TPR tells you how well the model is predicting true positives, or individuals from the eligibility moving to the attainment cohort.
 The dotted line represents a model that is as good as a random guess, or a coin-flip.